Cryptokkie/queueaxieteams/README.md

 If it finds the blue indicator, the script 'presses / mouseovers' that teams element.
 This makes a menu appear.
 The first option of that menu is 'send to battle' - the script 'clicks' on it.

-Yes, a very lo-tec ghetto tech solution... but hey!
+Yes, a very ghetto lo-tec solution... but hey!
 It does save me a hell a lot of clicking.

-### For ze future:
+### For ze future (TODO):
-- Maybe wrap the script in a chrome extension... maybe
+- To you, axie developer/architect - The react application has to make a request to the server for each battle.
+In the longer run it's probably better to have batch-queueing take place on the backend.

-- To you, axie developer/architect - The react application has to make a request to the server for each teambattle.
-In the longer run it's probably better to have the queueing take place on the backend.
+Remember: This is just a temporary solution until the axie devteam implements similar functionality on the website.
+When the time comes they have we can all think back of this time and smile.
+How silly we were...

 Enjoy!

-Cryptokkie
+@Cryptokkie discord twitter